MikroElektronika/mikrosdk_click_v2/clicks/barometer9/README.md

 #### Example key functions :

-- `barometer9_read_part_id` This function is used to read a Device ID of Barometer 9 click board.
+- `barometer9_read_part_id` This function is used to read a Device ID of Barometer 9 Click board.
 ```c
 err_t barometer9_read_part_id ( barometer9_t *ctx, uint16_t *part_id );
 ```

-- `barometer9_get_temperature` This function is used to read a temperature of Barometer 9 click board in degree of Celsius.
+- `barometer9_get_temperature` This function is used to read a temperature of Barometer 9 Click board in degree of Celsius.
 ```c
 err_t barometer9_get_temperature ( barometer9_t *ctx, float *temperature );
 ```

-- `barometer9_get_pressure` This function is used to read a pressure of Barometer 9 click board in Pascals.
+- `barometer9_get_pressure` This function is used to read a pressure of Barometer 9 Click board in Pascals.
 ```c
 err_t barometer9_get_pressure ( barometer9_t *ctx, float *pressure );
 ```